Customer Information on Data Protection for SIX Exchange Regulation AG

-This data protection information (the "Information") from SIX Exchange Regulation Ltd is aimed at existing and new issuers, participants, sponsoring securities dealers, guarantors, traders and recognised representatives, as well as their employees and any third parties commissioned by them and other contracting partners or individuals entering into contact with SIX Exchange Regulation Ltd, as a result of its activity as a self-regulating body of the SIX Group Ltd trading venues ("Customers").
+This data protection information (the "Information") from SIX Exchange Regulation AG is aimed at existing and new issuers, participants, sponsoring securities dealers, guarantors, traders and recognised representatives, as well as their employees and any third parties commissioned by them and other contracting partners or individuals entering into contact with SIX Exchange Regulation AG, as a result of its activity as a self-regulating body of the SIX Group Ltd trading venues ("Customers").

 This Information is aimed to notify customers about: